 Tips and FAQ’s

 The heat from any chile pepper comes from the veins and the seeds.
 Those can be easy to remove in a sturdy jalapeno pepper.
 Just cut the top off the pepper and insert the handle of a skinny spoon or fork and use it to scrape out the seeds and veins.
-All you have left is that wonderful jalapeno flavor, with just a little bit of heat.
+All you have left is that wonderful jalapeno flavor, and a milder jalapeno mayo.

 Did you happen to get an extra hot jalapeno pepper which created a sauce that’s too spicy?
 Add more acid.
 Either more lime juice or even a splash of vinegar.
 It will trick your taste buds into a milder experience.

 - Make this jalapeno aioli a day ahead of when you’re planning on serving.
 It’s one of those recipes that will benefit from an evening in the refrigerator for the flavors will marry.